Local is better.

 Claudia likes how the knowledgeable the vendors are and the variety of choices at the market:

 I love farmers markets and this one is lovely!
 In the summer the inside portion sells arts and crafts and the food vendors are outside.
-There are lots of vendors to choose from for veggies, my favourite was the mushroom stand so many different varieties you don't see in the supermarket.
-The vendors are all very knowledgable about their products.
+There are lots of vendors to choose from for veggies, my favourite was the mushroom stand so many different varieties you don’t see in the supermarket.
+The vendors are all very knowledgeable about their products.

 So, which one of these stores will be your next stop?
 Did we miss your favourite place?
 Let us know in the comments if you think there is a place we haven’t mentioned and we should know about it!